-What is the Mission of the Humane Society of Southwest Missouri?
-The Mission of the Humane Society of Southwest Missouri shall be to aid in the alleviation of distress and suffering of animals; to participate in educational programs and disseminate information to promote animal welfare and to operate a shelter for animals in need of care and place such animals in suitable homes when possible.
-The Southwest Missouri Humane Society will never turn away an animal brought in by an individual for a lack of a donation, nor ever release an animal for any type of experimentation.
+What is the mission of the Humane Society of Southwest Missouri?
+The mission of the Humane Society of Southwest Missouri is to aid in the alleviation of distress and suffering of animals, to participate in educational programs and disseminate information to promote animal welfare, and to operate a shelter for animals in need of care and place such animals in suitable homes when possible.
+The Humane Society of Southwest Missouri will never turn away an animal brought in by an individual for a lack of a donation, nor ever release an animal for any type of experimentation.

 What is the difference between Springfield Animal Control and the Humane Society of Southwest Missouri?
 We are two very different organizations.
 Springfield Animal Control is funded by tax dollars and overseen by the Department of Health.
 They are charged with enforcement of animal control laws and the laws protecting animals from abuse or neglect.
-Animal Control responds to citizens’ complaints about animals and impounds stray animals (hence the name “pound”).
+Animal Control responds to citizen's complaints about animals and impounds stray animals (hence the name “pound”).
 Springfield Animal Control does not offer animals for adoption.

 The Humane Society of Southwest Missouri does not receive any tax dollars and is overseen by a volunteer Board of Directors.
 We do not have the power to enforce ordinances but do assist citizens with animal abuse or neglect complaints when possible.
 Our goal is to find homes for all adoptable animals brought to our facility.

 Why do I have to have my animal spayed or neutered?
 We believe that spaying and neutering animals is the only way to fight the battle against pet overpopulation.
-The State of Missouri also requires any animal adopted from a pound or shelter to be spayed or neutered.
-Are you a no-kill shelter?
-At the HSSWMO, it's our responsibility to do everything we can to help every animal.
-For us, that means making the move toward becoming a no-kill facility.
+The state of Missouri also requires any animal adopted from a pound or shelter to be spayed or neutered.
+Are you a No-Kill shelter?
+At the Humane Society of Southwest Missouri, it's our responsibility to do everything we can to help every animal.
+For us, that means making the move toward becoming a No-Kill facility.

-Our goal is that 98 percent of the animals coming into our shelter find forever homes.
-But becoming no-kill isn’t as easy as flipping a switch.
-So far we have been able to meet the criteria established through the Asilomar Accords to qualify as a no-kill facility, and we hope that with your help we can maintain that status.
+Our goal is that 98 percent of the animals coming into our shelter find forever homes, but becoming No-Kill isn’t as easy as flipping a switch.
+So far, we have been able to meet the criteria established through the Asilomar Accords to qualify as a No-Kill facility, and we hope that with your help we can maintain that status.

 How do you get the money to run the shelter?
-Money to run our shelter comes from donations from individuals and companies along with service fees such as the adoption and drop-off fees.
+Money to run our shelter comes from donations from individuals and companies, along with service fees, such as the adoption and drop off fees.

 How long do you keep animals before euthanizing them?
 We do not set a time limit on any animal.
-We evaluate the health and temperament of each animal ever day.
+We evaluate the health and temperament of each animal every day.
 An animal will stay as long as they remain adoptable and in good health.